frankiem-4/drone-strike-explorer/README.md

 All strike data comes from the [dronestre.am API](https://api.dronestre.am/data), which compiles data originally gathered by [The Bureau of Investigative Journalism](https://www.thebureauinvestigates.com).

-The API is public and doesn't require authentication — no API keys needed to run this project.
+The API is public and doesn't require authentication, no API keys needed to run this project.

 ---